cherchyk/openaidevstarter/README.md

 > The table above shows only three languages, but API libraries are available for many more languages.
 It is also important to note that updates in models are first reflected in API libraries and later frameworks.

-Python has traditionally had the largest community for AI research and development.
+Traditionally Python has the largest community for AI research and development.
 However, the C# AI community is rapidly growing thanks to the advancements in Semantic Kernel.
-On the other hand, JavaScript, despite being a popular language, currently lacks a mature representation in the LLM domain.
+On the other hand, JavaScript, despite being a popular language, currently lacks a mature representation in the AI domain.

 For a comprehensive resource on Semantic Kernel, check out the [Dive into the World of AI with the Semantic Kernel Cookbook](https://techcommunity.microsoft.com/t5/educator-developer-blog/dive-into-the-world-of-ai-with-the-semantic-kernel-cookbook/ba-p/4032668?WT.mc_id=academic-0000-abartolo).